 Opioid addiction is a national epidemic that currently affects many cities and small towns in the United States.
 According to the United States Department of Health and Human Services, 116 people died every day from an opioid overdose in 2016.
 An estimated 11.5 million people misuse their prescription of opioid medication.

 To prevent the likelihood of opioid addiction, dentists can receive guidance on how to safely prescribe drugs by visiting the American Dental Association Center for Professional Success.
-The organization has multiple webinars and many free continuing education tools on their website with more information on how to manage dental pain for patients who are at risk for becoming addicted.
 Besides advocacy tools, the American Dental Association Center for Professional Success has guides in which dentists can download with the latest clinical guidelines on how to manage dental pain.
 The website also has a section with frequently asked questions for dentists to refer to when prescribing opioid medication to their patients.

 SEE ALSO: Dentistry in the Emergency Department